Nigella Lawson: First marriage and children

 Lawson met journalist John Diamond in 1986, when they were both writing for The Sunday Times.
 They married in Venice in 1992, and had a daughter, Cosima, and a son, Bruno.
 Diamond was diagnosed with throat cancer in 1997 and died in March 2001, aged 47.
 One of his last messages to Lawson was, "How proud I am of you and what you have become.
 The great thing about us is that we have made us who we are."
 His death occurred during the filming of Nigella Bites; "I took a fortnight off.
 But I'm not a great believer in breaks", Lawson said; she suffered a bout of depression following the funeral.
-After Diamond's death, Lawson kept all of the press clippings in what she called her "Morbidobox".
+After Diamond's death, Lawson kept all of the related press clippings in what she called her "Morbidobox".

 Second marriage

 Lawson married art collector Charles Saatchi in September 2003.

 In June 2013, photographs were published by The Sunday People of Lawson being grabbed around the neck by Saatchi, during an argument outside a London seafood restaurant.
 According to a witness, Lawson was very distressed by the incident.
 Saatchi later described the pictures as showing only a "playful tiff" and his trying to emphasise a point.
 After a police investigation of the incident, Saatchi was cautioned for assault, and Lawson left the family home.
 Lawson said in court Saatchi subjected her to "intimate terrorism", that he threatened to destroy her unless she cleared him in court.
 Subsequently, while giving evidence, Lawson claimed casual cruelty and controlling behaviour by Saatchi made her unhappy and drove her to occasional drug use.
-She cited as examples that Saatchi prevented her entertaining at home and punished her for going to a birthday party of a woman friend.
+She cited an example that Saatchi prevented her entertaining at home and punished her for going to a birthday party of a woman friend.
 She was not beaten but was left emotionally scarred.

 Saatchi announced his divorce from Lawson in early July, stating that he had "clearly been a disappointment to Nigella during the last year or so" and the couple had "become estranged and drifted apart".
 Lawson made no public comment in response; however, court papers showed that it was Lawson who applied for divorce, citing ongoing unreasonable behaviour.
 On 31 July 2013, seven weeks after the incident, the pair were granted a decree nisi, ending their ten-year marriage.
 They reached a private financial settlement.